fedir/ghstat/ratings.md

 * The most popular project is `iron/iron`
 * The newest project is `actix/actix-web`
 * The project with more commits is `actix/actix-web`
+* The project with biggest average contribution period is `sappworks/sapper`
 * The project with more tags is `SergioBenitez/Rocket`
 * The project made by most notable top contributors is `iron/iron`
 * The project with best errors resolving rate is `Ogeon/rustful`